A2TC-YT/Tabbed-Out-AFK/README.md

 So having ViGEmBus makes it possible to make macros for controllers without owning a controller/needing to pay 600 dollar for a scuff controller to get macros because it just emulates a controller, And thanks to Evilc he made a wrapper so it can be all done through AHK

-## How to Install
+## Installation

-- How to install VIGEmBus for a emulated controller.
+How to install VIGEmBus for a emulated controller.

-   -1.Inside the zip file open VIGEmBus folder -2.There should be a exe in there and you should open it and install VIGEmBus -3.Once you have installed everything restart your pc
+1.Inside the zip file open VIGEmBus folder

+2.There should be a exe in there and you should open it and install VIGEmBus

+3.Once you have installed everything restart your pc

-- How to install AHK Library.
+HoW to install AHK Library.

-   -1.
-Go to AHK Download Directory Normally Default install is at (C:\Program Files\AutoHotkey) -2.
-Once you have the AHK Directory open in File explorer drag and drop the Lib Folder into the AHK Install Directory
+1. Go to AHK Download Directory Normally Default install is at (C:\Program Files\AutoHotkey)

+2. Once you have the AHK Directory open in File explorer drag and drop the Lib Folder into the AHK Install Directory

-- Once everything is installed.
+Once everything is installed.

-   -When you have installed everything you can open the Macro folder and start using the afk scripts
+When you have installed everything you can open the Macro folder and start using the afk scripts

 ## Credit
 ViGEmBus is available here for more info: